Skip to main content

 COMING UP

-All our Radio Espial episodes are based on availability of guests and future episode information below can change.
-We try to have at least one guest per episode to discuss a topic.
 Please be aware of our Disclaimer page.
 We live in a diverse world and explore many topics.
-Opinions, views and claims by guests are not necessarily those of the presenter and Radio Espial.
+Opinions, views and claims by guests are not necessarily those of the presenters and Radio Espial.

-Unfortunately, some recent Radio Espial episodes and released shorts in the true crime and missing persons genres has meant that we can only provide highlights for podcast listeners.
+Unfortunately, some recent Radio Espial episodes and released shorts in the true crime and missing persons genres have meant that we can only provide highlights for podcast listeners.
 Much of that content is analysis-driven with an emphasis on show-and-tell and this provides a challenge for podcasting.
 However, all of the full output is available on our Youtube channel.

-NEXT EPISODE (MID APRIL 2024)
+NEXT EPISODE

 FUTURE EPISODES